 -

-- Those who claim special standing and privileges.
+- Those who claim special standing.

-Such entities are acting as if they cannot endure comparison to clear moral standards like the golden rule, and in this we should believe them: They win by directing our moral energies to harmless targets.
+Such entities are acting as if they cannot endure comparison to clear moral standards like the golden rule, and in this we should believe them: They thrive by directing our moral energies to harmless targets.

 And So…